LunarLayer/chord-scale-finder-v2/README.md

 when the notes are as big as they can be.

 <FretboardSlice>:
-- Initialize values: notesGap, notesMinWidth, notesMaxWidth, fretboardPadding based on windowWidth
+- initializes initialState variables based on windowWidth.

-- SetFretCap(windowWidth, fretboardPadding, notesGap, notesMinWidth)
-- setFretCount(windowWidth, fretboardPadding, notesGap, notesMaxWidth, state.fretCap)
-- setNotesWidth(notesMaxWidth)
-- setFretboardWidth(fretCount, notesWidth, notesGap)
+### The Fretboard

+>>> Situations:

-> User changes the fretCount with the slider
+> User sets preferredFretCount with slider.
 <FretboardSlice>:
-- setPreferredFretCount(sliderValue)
-- setFretCount(preferredFretCount)
--
--
+- Updates necessary values: fretCount, notesWidth, fretboardWidth